operator-playground-io/Jenkins-operator-tile/tutorials/operator-installation-verification-tutorial.md

 kubectl get pods -n my-jenkins-operator
 ```

-You should see a Pod beginning with 'Jenkins-operator' with Ready value '1/1' and Status 'Running' like the output as below.
+You should see a Pod beginning with 'Jenkins-operator' with Ready value `1/1` and Status `Running` like the output as below.

 ```output
 NAME                             READY   STATUS    RESTARTS   AGE